RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 ```

 > Note it's normal practice for model objects to be in a folder called Models in your src folder.
 If you
-> have a lot of models you should try and organise them into relevant sub folders.
+> have a lot of models you should try and organise them into folders.

-Model objects put data they need to keep in the data store in a special array called `$modelData`.
-This is
+Model objects store data internally in a special array called `$modelData`.
+This is because some model operations
-because some model operations (for example change detection) must manipulate or consider the full set of
+(for example change detection) must manipulate or consider the full set of stored data.
+Having the complete set
-stored data and having that data in an array is a great advantage.
+of stored model data in an array sets these properties apart from any other fields created on the class.

 The array is not public however so access must be provided by creating getter and setter functions.

-Some model classes can have many dozens of columns stored in the data store.
-Creating getters and setters for
+Some model classes can have dozens of columns in the repository.
+Creating getters and setters for all of these
-all of these is tedious and clutters the class with a large volumn of 'plumbing' code.
-Models therefore provide
+is tedious and clutters the class with a large volume of plumbing code.
+The Model base class therefore provides
-your class with a [magical getter and setter](http://uk.php.net/manual/en/language.oop5.magic.php) which assumes
+your class with [magical getters and setters](http://uk.php.net/manual/en/language.oop5.magic.php) which automatically
-any unknown property will be accessed in the `$modelData` array.
+maps unrecognised properties to the `$modelData` array.

 ## Accessing properties